DanielSimoesSantos/Machine-Learning-Projects/WHO AM I? .md

 - Master's in Business Intelligence (2023-2025)
   Information Management School (NOVA IMS, Lisbon)
 - Bachelor's in Management (2019–2022)
-  Economic's Facultee of University of Coimbra (FEUC)
+  Faculty of economics at the university of coimbra (FEUC)

 ## Contact